Using Service Map solution in Azure

 Clicking Show Self-Links redraws the server node, including any self-links, which are TCP connections that start and end on processes within the server.
 If self-links are shown, the menu command changes to Hide Self-Links, so that you can turn them off.

-The Machine Summary pane includes an overview of a server's operating system, dependency counts, and data from other Operations Management Suite solutions.
+The Machine Summary pane includes an overview of a server's operating system, dependency counts, and data from other solutions.
 Such data includes performance metrics, service desk tickets, change tracking, security, and updates.

 Computer and process properties

 When you navigate a Service Map map, you can select machines and processes to gain additional context about their properties.
-Machines provide information about DNS name, IPv4 addresses, CPU and memory capacity, VM type, operating system and version, last reboot time, and the IDs of their Operations Management Suite and Service Map agents.
+Machines provide information about DNS name, IPv4 addresses, CPU and memory capacity, VM type, operating system and version, last reboot time, and the IDs of their OMS and Service Map agents.

 You can gather process details from operating-system metadata about running processes, including process name, process description, user name and domain (on Windows), company name, product name, product version, working directory, command line, and process start time.